Deep-0610/SpiiroxCdacmain1/README.md

 # SpiiroxCdacmain1
-Main of the cdac version
+Main of the cdac version.
+By tech Team Spiro.